 Deborah is a People Success Manager at Buffer, a company that is renowned for the way it’s revolutionised social media.
-But it’s also renowned for the culture that it’s fostered at the company, and so we spoke with Deborah on where the future of social media is heading, how Buffer hire remotely, and just what makes their culture so great.
+We all know how vital social media is in the marketing world, with many an influencer agency making the most of the platform, but Buffer has taken a different approach.
+It is also renowned for the culture that it’s fostered at the company, and so we spoke with Deborah on where the future of social media is heading, how Buffer hire remotely, and just what makes their culture so great.

 Today we have Deborah, a People Success Manager at Buffer, with us.
 Deborah, thank you for speaking with us today.